 We should reiterate to the trainees that the Cambodian taxonomy includes discussion questions in steps four through six while it includes the need for fact-based discussion questions in steps one through three.
 Future seminar trainings should highlight the use of the Cambodian taxonomy in the Guidebook.
-Rather than asking teachers to abandon one teaching approach, the essential goal is to present a history of the DK period that allows teachers to use the teacher-centered approach, while encouraging greater experimentation and use of the student-centered approach.
 Also, we could have teachers read aloud in the group some text from articles based on theory.
 This is a Cambodian way of learning.
 Then, we could ask them to probe deeper into the meaning, which is more Western.
 After the activity, we could explain to them the methodology of our asking fact-based and discussion-based questions on the reading and the importance for incorporating the two in the classroom.

-4. No Explicit Coverage of Larger Questions on Genocide Finally, it seemed that what was missing from the training was we did not cover complex, sociological questions on the history of genocide and mass atrocities.
+5. No Explicit Coverage of Larger Questions on Genocide: It seemed that what was missing from the training was we did not cover complex, sociological questions on the history of genocide and mass atrocities.
 What are the affects of genocide on our current society?
 What are circumstances that give rise to genocide?
 Why do leaders select young children and teenagers?
 Why do people need to identify with groups?
 Why do people kill?